slowernews/wisdom-tldr/README.md

 > *'Disdain things you cannot have: ignoring them is the best revenge.' -- Robert Greene (36th law of power)*

-> *'If you change the way you look at things, the thing you look at change' -- Dr. Wayne Dyer*-->
+> *'If you change the way you look at things, the thing you look at change' -- Dr. Wayne Dyer*

 HOWEVER,